Cultural Heritage Iconathon

 Image

 How do you navigate 500 million unique visitors from different countries across a reference site available in 285 languages?
 With over 25 million collaboratively written and edited articles, Wikipedia sets the standard for building user experiences that cross cultural and language differences.
-To help in this effort, The Noun Project is hosting an Iconathon design workshop sponsored by the Wikimedia Foundation, the non-profit that operates Wikipedia and its sister sites, to create a set of public domain navigation, editing, feedback and expression symbols that can be used not only by Wikipedia editors, but anyone on the internet, for free.
+To help in this effort, The Noun Project is hosting an Iconathon design workshop sponsored by the , the non-profit that operates Wikipedia and its sister sites, to create a set of public domain navigation, editing, feedback and expression symbols that can be used not only by Wikipedia editors, but anyone on the internet, for free.

 The Iconathon will bring together designers, students, civic activists, and Wikipedia-enthusiasts for a day-long workshop focused around creating symbols for best user-comprehension.
 The Noun Project organizes Iconathons to engage the public in the design process, so no art or design skills are necessary to participate.